 Big kids: We also say “It’s a bird, it’s a plane, it’s…Superman!”
 The highest-flying bird, the bar-headed goose, can fly 21,000 feet high.
 If Superman can fly 10,000 feet higher than that, how high does he fly?
 Bonus: Commercial planes fly up to 45,000 feet at most.
 If Superman likes to fly halfway between the 21,000-foot bird and the plane, how high does he fly?

-The sky’s the limit — for real: The Freedom Tower in New York City is 1776 feet tall, in honor of the year America became its own country.
+The sky’s the limit — for real: The Freedom Tower in New York City is 1776 feet tall.
 If Superman flies half that height in the 1st second, then half as far as that the 2nd second, then half as far as that the 3rd second, how high has he flown in 3 seconds?
 The numbers are pretty cool!

 Wee ones: 4 houses.